ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Here you must ensure:

+- problem, constraint and assumptions are well-explained and sound
 - consistency with other decisions
 - links from/to related decisions are created
-- problem, constraint and assumptions are fully described and sound
 - there are several considered alternatives, each with rationale and implication
-- decision, rationale and implications is **not** yet filled out if there are people arguing for different options (to keep the discussion unbiased)
+- "Decision", "Rationale" and "Implications" are **not** yet filled out if there are people arguing for different options

-Here "the decision" should not only have one decision but should describe several solutions.
+Here the decision should not only have one decision but should describe several solutions.
-For each solution a proposal, rationale and implication should be given.
+For each solution a proposal, rationale and optionally implications should be given.

 ### In Progress